joinnextblock/observatory-website/index.md

 ## How does it work?

 Every ~10 minutes, Bitcoin creates a new "block" - think of it like a page in a digital ledger that records transactions from around the world.
 Each block brings with it a wealth of information - transaction records, timestamps, and cryptographic security proofs.
-The Observatory captures these details, transforming raw blockchain data into meaningful observations that help coordinate the city's activities.
+The Observatory captures these details, transforming raw blockchain data into meaningful observations that update the skies over NextBlock City.
+As each new block arrives, the virtual celestial bodies shift position, atmospheric conditions change, and the city below experiences a new astronomical state that reflects the current blockchain activity.

 **This transformation is powered by [Telescope](https://github.com/joinnextblock/telescope)**, a TypeScript library that provides the mathematical foundation for all our astronomical calculations.
 Telescope maps Bitcoin's blockchain to astronomical cycles, creating a deterministic calendar synchronized with Bitcoin's block production.